Aahant0607/RealityCheck/README.md

 * Expand video analysis to support live stream and real-time feeds
 * Add explanation features (e.g., Grad-CAM for images, attention maps for text)
 * Build API endpoints for integration with third-party tools

 ---

+Certainly!
+Here's a **professional and concise "🤝 Collaboration"** section you can include in your README:

+---

+## 🤝 Collaboration

+We welcome contributions from researchers, developers, and domain experts passionate about AI safety and media integrity.
+Whether it's improving model performance, enhancing UI/UX, or integrating new detection techniques — your expertise can help evolve RealityCheck into a powerful open-source tool.

+Feel free to fork the repo, open issues, or submit pull requests!

+---

+## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---